-RELEASE.

 the kernel to allow MySQL to use more than 512MB of RAM.

-Take a look at option MAXDSIZ
+Take a look at option MAXDSIZ in the LINT config

 file for more information.